Complete Guide to Calcium Benefits and Supplements

 In some cases, calcium supplementation may be the best option for you.

 Calcium supplements have been shown to help offset this additional calcium loss, but only when taken in the right amounts, at the right time, and when coupled with the right vitamins.
+Choosing the best calcium supplement depends on your needs, with forms like calcium citrate often used for absorption support.

-Some experts recommend that you should take an additional 200 mg of calcium for every hour of intense exercise to make up for calcium lost through perspiration.
+Some experts recommend that you take an additional 200 mg of calcium for every hour of intense exercise to make up for calcium lost through perspiration.

 Note: It’s also suggested that you add an additional 20 mg of calcium for every 4 oz cup of coffee or 12 oz can of caffeinated soda.